 - Sprinkle on the garam masala, stir well, and add more salt as needed.
 Turn off the heat and garnish with cilantro.
 Serve with wedges of lemon to squeeze on the dal and rice.

-- You can also serve the dal with a fluffly garlic vegan naan.
+With basmati rice or brown rice.
+You can also serve it with jeera rice or carrot rice.
+Or serve the dal with a fluffy vegan naan.

-- Serve a sabzi or cooked Indian vegetable side with the dal and rice.
-Jeera Aloo or Aloo Gobi would be great with this.
+Serve sabzi or cooked Indian vegetable side with the dal and rice, like jeera aloo or aloo gobi.

 Thank you for this delicious and satisfying dal recipe.
 I bought whole masoor dal in the store last week with no idea how it differed from the other lentils.
 I just knew that I wanted to find out, as I love all lentils.
 I really enjoyed this dal, and I will make whole masoor dal frequently.
 I felt very good after I ate it.
 I felt like it helped balance my blood sugar, and gave me calm energy.
 Love it. ❤️❤️❤️